Trees and Forestry

 Tree Inventory Project

-An inventory of trees on City property will be taking place from fall 2023 to spring 2024.
-The purpose of this work is to create a digital record of all City owned trees.
+An inventory of trees on City property will be taking place from fall 2023, and is expected to be completed by the end of 2024.
+The purpose of this inventory is to create a digital record of all City-owned trees.
 This will help the City in future planning to continue to maintain the beneficial urban forest canopy across Brantford.
 Contracted, certified arborists will be measuring and assessing the health of our trees.

 Forestry Services plant approximately 500 trees per year along streets and in parks.
-A wide variety of tree species and sizes are chosen to suit each location - depending on soil type, sun/shade, wind, drought, salt tolerance and space available (narrow traffic median vs. expansive turf areas in parks).
+A wide variety of tree species and sizes are chosen to suit each location - depending on soil type, sun/shade, wind, drought, salt tolerance, overhead and underground utilities and and space available (narrow traffic median vs. expansive turf areas in parks).
 It's our goal that every home in Brantford has at least one municipal tree to increase the City’s tree canopy coverage.

 Tree maintenance